 Introduction to I2C Communication

 I2C combines the best features of SPI and UARTs.
 With I2C, you can connect multiple slaves to a single master (like SPI) and you can have multiple masters controlling single, or multiple slaves.
-This is really useful when you want to have more than one microcontrollers logging data to a single memory card or displaying text to a single LCD.
+This is really useful when you want to have more than one microcontroller logging data to a single memory card or displaying text to a single LCD.

 Like UART communication, I2C only uses two wires to transmit data between devices: